 I am not an expert on travel or national parks by any means, but having traveled around the holidays for the last 4 years, I wanted to share an observation that we made.
 That is, the days before the major holidays, Thanksgiving and Christmas, the parks are very sparse.
 Like ‘everyone is busy getting ready for the holidays so no one has time to visit the national parks’ kind of sparse.
-I remember we walked the popular Rim Trail at Grand Canyon National Park and saw only a handful of people for the whole 1.3 mile stretch of our hike.
+I remember we walked the popular Rim Trail at Grand Canyon National Park and saw only a handful of people for the whole 1.3 mile stretch of our hike (see post here).
 To have such an awe-inspiring place like the Grand Canyon to yourself and to be able to feel so connected with nature was an incredible experience.
 We always assumed the national parks were crowded because, well, it’s the holidays, but we never knew there was this magical time before the actual day of the holiday that leaves the parks so free from crowds and ready for peaceful exploration.

-The same happened in Death Valley National Park the week before Christmas, we explored large areas of the park in solitude with my requisite breathing space during what is considered their peak season (Death Valley part 1, Death Valley part 2, Death Valley part 3, Death Valley part 4).
+The same happened in Death Valley National Park the week before Christmas, we explored large areas of the park in solitude with my requisite breathing space during what is considered their peak season (Death Valley part 1, part 2, part 3, and part 4).
 Easy parking, no lines, and people were just very relaxed and mellow.
 Breathing space is necessary for me to be able to get my “one with nature feeling.”
 You know, when you can take that deep breath from the depths of your soul and know that everything is right with the world and experience complete satisfaction knowing you are right where you are supposed to be.
 People have their own ways of describing this feeling, but you know what I mean, right?
 That’s why we keep coming back.

 Although the days leading up to the holiday were truly special, both of these places completely changed the day after the holiday.
 On Thanksgiving day or Christmas day you could sense that more people were arriving at the park, but it still felt pretty relaxed.
 The day after the holiday is when it no longer felt like the same place anymore.
 At the Grand Canyon on the day after Thanksgiving, we were planning on walking the Rim Trail one more time before we left, but just looking at the parking situation and the sheer number of people, we decided against it and drove out of the park passing by the masses of people at the shuttle stops and the long line of cars that were waiting to enter the park.
 Death Valley, the Grand Canyon, any national park really, will always be a special place no matter when you visit, but the difference we observed from one day to another was an eye-opener for us.
 In Death Valley we left the park again on the day after the holiday, Christmas, and for the first time on the trip saw many tour buses, all coming into the park.
 Such a difference a day makes.

 We’ve observed this same pattern in California state parks during Thanksgiving and ski resorts in Lake Tahoe during Christmas as well.
 This pre-holiday time, the days right up until the holiday is a great time to travel and you can get great deals on lodging (except for most National Park lodges, they are too popular).
 One thing you do have to keep in mind when traveling this time of year is the weather.
-Although we’ve lucked out with our trips (except for the winds at Red Rock State Park!), weather is a factor that can’t be controlled and unfortunately, the chances for inclement weather is higher this time of year.
+Although we’ve lucked out with our trips (except for the winds at Red Rock Canyon State Park!), weather is a factor that can’t be controlled and unfortunately, the chances for inclement weather is higher this time of year.
 Having the proper gear and/or vehicle definitely helps here, even if it’s just to give you peace of mind.
 Some regions like the desert seem to fare better, so researching predicted weather patterns/average temperatures is a good idea when picking a park to visit.